Configure the duration of your users' AWS access portal sessions - AWS IAM Identity Center

 How to configure the session duration

-Use the following procedure to configure the duration of your users' AWS access portal sessions.
+Use the following procedure to configure the session duration of the AWS access portal and IAM Identity Center integrated applications.

 1. Open the IAM Identity Center console.